Mungaru Male: Development

 Director Yograj Bhat, who had earlier dabbled in advertising and corporate films, began working on the script of Mungaru Male.
 He read the script to Puneeth Rajkumar and Ramya who rejected it.
 Ganesh introduced Yograj Bhat to producer E. Krishnappa, who agreed to finance the film.
 Bhat cast a relatively unknown actress, Pooja Gandhi, for the lead female role in the film.

 Filming

 Approximately 80% of the scenes were filmed in the rain.
 Shooting locations included major part in Sakaleshpura, Madikeri, Jog Falls Sagara, and Gadag.
 Krishna, the cameraman, was a part-time photographer prior to the film.
+The song "Kunidu Kunidu" and the climax was shot at Jog Falls.

 Soundtrack

 Mano Murthy scored the film's background music and its soundtrack, lyrics for which was penned by Jayant Kaikini, Yogaraj Bhat, Kaviraj and Hrudaya Shiva.
 The soundtrack album consists of seven tracks.
 Anand Audio bought the distribution rights for ₹500,000.
 It was released on 6 November 2006 in Bangalore.

 Upon the album's release, it topped the charts with the song "Anisuthide" receiving significant radio and TV air time.
 It was reported that by mid-May 2007, over 200,000 copies were sold in compact discs alone.
 Hindustan Times reported, "The film has just completed seven weeks, but audio sales have broken all earlier records.
 Composer Mano Murthy has once again created musical magic with songs like 'Anisuthidhe' and 'Onde Ondu Saari'."

 The success of the film's soundtrack, especially the track "Anisutide", further propelled Nigam's playback singing career in Kannada cinema.
 With the song, lyricist and writer Jayant Kaikini's reputation as a writer of romantic songs further elevated, and is considered one of his best.